shishenyxx/Human_Inhibitory_Neurons/README.md

-# Human_Interneuron
+# Human Inhibitory Neuron
-This repository contains codes and pipelines for the analysis of human interneuron migration study and clonal distribution project.
+This repository contains codes and pipelines for the analysis of the study of human Inhibitory and excitatory neuronal clonal dynamics and lineage relationship.

 -----------------------------------